For a 3D tour of Bay View Pines, click here:

 - Living Room – The big couch has a queen-sized pull-out bed.

 - Fireplace Bedroom – Queen sized bed and queen sized pull-out couch.
 Slider to first floor deck.
 Smaller smart TV, not connected to TV cable.

-- Cedar Bedroom – Queen-sized bed, couch (non-pull-out), cedar closet.
+- Compass Bedroom – Queen-sized bed, couch (non-pull-out), cedar closet.
 Slider to first floor deck.

-- Kids’ Room – Two twin beds.
+- Twin Room – Two twin beds.
 Kids’ activity area, family-friendly video library, TV/VCR/DVD.
 Slider to parking area.

 Fully stocked, including a wide range of appliances and settings for 12 or more.
 New cabinets, granite countertops, appliances and tile floor in 2017.
-Wok, blender, coffee makers (drip and Keurig) and coffee grinder; espresso and cappuccino maker.
+Wok, blender, coffee makers (drip and Keurig, with reusable pods) and coffee grinder.
 Lobster pot and accessories, wine glasses and tools, lots of hand tools, double sink, and everything else you’ll need for great vacation meals and drinks.
 Electric stove and oven, dishwasher, and large microwave.
-There’s also a coffee maker, coffee grinder and microwave in the downstairs common room, maybe for early morning coffee or late night snacks.
+There’s also a coffee maker and microwave in the downstairs common room, maybe for early morning coffee or late night snacks.

-- Another table, bench and more chairs are available (table and bench in the hall closet) to extend the main table.
+Another table, bench and more chairs are available (table and bench in the hall closet).

 Shower/bath upstairs; shower downstairs and in master bath.
 Lots of space to keep toilet articles.

 In downstairs common area.
 Bring your own laundry detergent,

 – There is an individually-controllable A/C unit in each of the five bedrooms and in the living room.